freeCodeCamp/devdocs/README.md

 Another driving factor is performance and the fact that everything happens in the browser.
 A service worker (which comes with its own set of constraints) and `localStorage` are used to speed up the boot time, while memory consumption is kept in check by allowing the user to pick his/her own set of documentations.
 The search algorithm is kept simple because it needs to be fast even searching through 100,000 strings.

-DevDocs being a developer tool, the browser requirements are high:
+DevDocs being a developer tool, the browser requirements are high :

 * Recent versions of Firefox, Chrome, or Opera
 * Safari 11.1+